Why do Exceptional Employees Quit Their Jobs So Early?

 4. If they don’t have any growth opportunities

-Innovative and creative employees don’t want to stick in a dead-end job without room for movement.
+Innovative and creative employees don’t want to stick to a dead-end job without room for movement.

 Hence, employees should use their significant skills and abilities on the job to reduce the turnover rate.